-The Washington Watershed Restoration Initiative (WWRI) is focused on reestablishing and maintaining healthy aquatic and forest ecosystems in national forests through maintenance, repair, and reclamation of forest roads and culverts.
-The WWRI is supported by a coalition of environmental, outdoor recreation, tribes, and state agencies working together since 2008.
+The Washington Watershed Restoration Initiative (WWRI) is focused on reestablishing and maintaining healthy aquatic and forest ecosystems in national forests through the maintenance, repair, and reclamation of forest roads and culverts.
+The WWRI is a coalition of environmental and outdoor recreation NGO's, tribes, and state agencies working together since 2008.

-To meet the tremendous need, Legacy Roads and Trails funding must be partially increased to compensate for the decrease in funds from FY2013 combined with the cut in road maintenance funding and the eliminiation of the fish passage program in the transportation bill.
+To meet the tremendous need, Legacy Roads and Trails funding must be partially increased to compensate for the decrease in funds from FY 2013 combined with the continued decline in road maintenance funding and the eliminiation of the fish passage program in the previous transportation bill.
 Funding from Legacy Roads and Trails gives the USFS a chance to begin complying with the road maintenance timelines to which they committed over a decade ago and that WA Department of Natural Resources and large private owners are getting close to meeting under the Forest Practices Habitat Conservation Plan.

-Analyzing a forest’s road network and determining which roads are needed for diverse management needs such as fire, forestry, recreation, and private access to in-holdings and which roads are environmentally problematic is the first step.
-This blueprint will provide a more accurate assessment of which roads need to be repaired, which ones can be reclaimed, and what the projected costs for this work will be.
-A portion of Legacy Roads and Trails funding should be used to support the Forest Service’s five-year plan to right-size the road system.
+Analyzing a forest’s road network and determining which roads are needed for diverse management needs such as fire, forestry, recreation, and private access to in-holdings and which roads are environmentally problematic was the first step.
+This blueprint provides a more accurate assessment of which roads need to be repaired, which ones can be reclaimed, and what the road maintenance shortfalls are.
+A portion of Legacy Roads and Trails funding should be used to implement the Forest Service’s plan to right-size the road system.